Acleppe/dating_data/README.md

 <BR>

 Interesting.
-There isn't anything that jumps off the page and screams "I clearly favor women who have liberal leanings."
+There isn't anything that jumps off the page and screams "I clearly favor women who have a certain political view."
 Women leaning left politically edge out those leaning right in only one of the four variables, _Intellectual Connection_.
 Conversely, conservatives come out on top in _Attraction_, _Humor_, and _Chemistry_.
 But none of these "leads" are particularly resounding.  _Humor_ is almost deadlocked, and the other three categories are roughly mirror images of each other.

 There are, however, two pronounced observations to be made.
 First, the number of democrat women more than doubles that of republicans.
 Again, someone eager for a quick conclusion might read that as suggesting I like to date liberal women twice as much as conservative women.
 But, we can do better than such surface level takes.
 The key element to any demographic sample like this is: where was it taken?
 The entirety of this dataset was taken during my time living in or near Boulder, CO and the surrounding Denver metro area.
 It is not surprising then that we'd expect to see a strong prevalence of democrats in this sample.

+The second point to note is that I apparently mesh very well intellectually with independents.
+The sample size is too small to draw any sound result, but averaging over nine-out-of-ten in both intellectual and humor connection for four people is compelling.
+This makes perfect sense -- I, myself, am an independent, so I would expect that I'd get along best with those who are also independent politically.
+It's just so starkly portrayed here that even I chuckled.
+Data for the win (FTW)!

 Out of curiosity, I looked up voter registration statistics for the counties I've lived in or that neighbored me.